Larry's Backstory

 To know and walk with the one true and living God in a consistent and durable, daily friendship - with what does one compare that?
 How can you fully describe the impact of that?

-And so, my very uncomplicated passion remains - still as vibrant as ever.
-It is simply to serve this wondrous process of divine renewal which not only secures our soul, but transforms our character and our life circumstance.
-And it all comes from the very hand of God - in the form of the loving Lordship of Christ. - LB
+And so, my very uncomplicated passion remains as vibrant as ever.
+It is simply to serve this wondrous process of divine renewal which not only secures our soul, but transforms our character and our life circumstance. - LB